 A 128% temporary increase in the per diem amount paid to SNFs for residents who have AIDS took effect on October 1, 2004.
-This temporary payment increase, which will remain in place until CMS implements revisions to the RUG case-mix classification system, arises from the Medicare Prescription Drug Improvement and Modernization Act of 2003 ("Medicare Modernization Act").
-When applicable, this 128% increase applies in lieu of the 20% and 6.7% increases described above.
+This temporary payment increase arises from the Medicare Prescription Drug Improvement and Modernization Act of 2003 ("Medicare Modernization Act").
+In the May 2005 proposed rule announcing its expected changes to the Medicare prospective payment system for SNFs and expected payment rates, CMS stated that although this 128% increase was intended to remain in place until CMS implements revisions to the RUG case-mix classification system, CMS believes that it would be premature to eliminate this 128% temporary payment increase.
+Rather, CMS proposes to retain the 128% temporary increase for federal fiscal year 2006.